mspnp/aks-baseline-regulated/docs/deploy/10-pre-bootstrap.md

 # Prepare to bootstrap the cluster

-Now that [the AKS cluster](./09-aks-cluster.md) has been deployed, the next step is to talk a bit about container image security, starting with the images you'll be using to bootstrap this cluster.
+Now that [the ACR](./09-acr-stamp.md) has been deployed, the next step is to talk a bit about container image security, starting with the images you'll be using to bootstrap this cluster.

 ## Expected results